 The syllabus of the thesis is prepared in consultation with the adviser and shall consist of approximately 1,000 words, written in acceptable form according to the same standards as indicated under course papers.
-This syllabus must be filed with the Registrar on or before Tuesday of. the last week of the second semester of the third academic year.
+This syllabus must be filed with the Registrar on or before Tuesday of the last week of the second semester of the third academic year.
 Filing of the syllabus constitutes declaration of intention to graduate at the following commencement.

 The first draft of the thesis is written under the supervision of the adviser and shall be presented to him in proper thesis form (typewritten) on or before the first Tuesday of the second semester of the year of graduation.
 Failure to present it at this time will affect the final grade of the thesis.
 Failure to present it by the third Tuesday of the second semester will necessitate the postponement of graduation.
 It is advisable that the thesis be presented chapter by chapter to allow for progressive correction.
-Suggestions of the adviser should be incorporated in the final
+Suggestions of the adviser should be incorporated in the final copy.

 The final copy of the thesis shall be presented in proper thesis form in duplicate to the Registrar's office on or before Tuesday of the seventh week of the second semester of the academic year of graduation.
 For each day late beyond this date, a penalty of one percent shall be deducted from the grade.
 Students who have filed a syllabus may elect to postpone graduation one year to avoid the penalty.
 The thesis shall conform strictly to the standards outlined in A Form Book for Thesis Writing, by William Giles Campbell, and to the additional instructions authorized by the faculty.
 The thesis must be of acceptable merit and must be approved by more than one professor.
 A graduation thesis becomes the property of the Seminary upon presentation even if found unsatisfactory.
-A charge of \$5.00 is made for binding two copies of the graduation thesis or dissertation.
+A thesis fee of \$5.00 must be paid at the business office before presenting the graduation thesis or dissertation to the Registrar's office.